 Areas for improvement

 The first and foremost issue noted by our interviewees was the lack of a broader strategy behind the use of social media in the General Election, which corroborates previous research (e.g. Moufahim et al. 2007; Moufahim and Lim 2009).
 The overarching policy from the top was that candidates should respond to emails sent to them via the party’s central website; everything else was discretionary.
 This resulted in very inconsistent social media use within the wider political party which reflect the findings of previous technology use in political marketing (Harris and Lock, 2005).
+As Jackson and Lilleker (2009a) state, what political parties are looking for in adopting social media is unclear.
 For our candidates, the consequence of the emphasis on email response was a general lack of time and resources for social media marketing, where volunteers were often charged with this area and thus the power of the technology to enable relationship marketing severely under-exploited (Henneberg and O’Shaughnessy 2009; Moufahim and Lim 2009).
 Specifically, our interviewees claimed that the party as a whole did not have the resource capability to capitalise on unexpected opportunities, an area in which the Obama campaign proved so successful (Lutz 2009).
 For example, one of our interviewees noted that online banking was not properly set up to receive donations, something that was absolutely crucial to fundraising in Obama’s campaign (Lardinois 2008).
 For our candidates who proactively used social media in their campaign, there were also specific weaknesses of the tools.
 We showed in the previous section how followers on Twitter tended to already be supporters, rendering it more useful as tool to cultivate loyalty rather than attract new ‘customers’ (Stanyer 2005; Chadwick 2005).

-Finally, despite the obvious potential of social technologies, it cannot be assumed that people actually want to engage with their MP online.
+Finally, despite the obvious potential of social technologies, it cannot be assumed that people actually want to engage with their MP online (Lilleker et al., 2010).
 Many people want only selected trusted brands in their social networks, especially given that any interactions they have with those entities will also be visible to their friends:

 “To be honest I don't really trust our current politicians and the last thing I want is for them to be in my online social circles trying to justify their manifestos and ultimately lie to me.” (comment on Twitter, 15/4/10 16.32)

 Even if someone does sign up to a political support group it does not indicate that they will actually vote for that party.
+In fact, previous research has found limited evidence to suggest that Internet tools encouraged floating voters or disengaged voter segments to become more interested in politics or elections (Jackson and Lilleker, 2009a).
 As is well known with respect to the organic food debate, often people’s intentions and actions can be very different (see Peattie and Crane, 2005)